aferrandi/dbtarzan/README.md

 DbTarzan
 ========

-To explore the tables of a database following the relations as defined in their foreign keys.
+To explore the tables of a relational database following the relations as defined in their foreign keys.

 ![DbTarzan](doc/window.jpeg?raw=true)